 - BLM Land Records

-Randolph County, GA Societies and Family History Resources
+Randolph County, NC Societies and Family History Resources

-What genealogical and historical societies, archives, museums, associations and libraries are available for Randolph County, GA?
+What genealogical and historical societies, archives, museums, associations and libraries are available for Randolph County, NC?

-A list of Randolph County Historical and Genealogical Societies, Libraries, Archives.
-See also list of Georgia Archives, Genealogical and Historical Societies.
+A list of Randolph County Historical and Genealogical Societies, Forums, Message Boards, Libraries, Archives.
+See also a list of Statewide North Carolina Archives, Historical & Genealogical Societies.

-Where can I connect with other Randolph County, GA Researchers through message boards and forums?
+Where can I connect with other Randolph County, NC Researchers through message boards and forums?

-What other genealogical resources are available in Randolph County, GA?
+What other genealogical resources are available in Randolph County, NC?

-The following links to Genealogy Resources associated to Randolph County.
-These links fall into 3 categories: Business Sites, Personal Sites or Organization Sites.
-Some have free access some have to have a cost.
-This is basically a list that has been gathered or submitted.
-I do not recommend or promote one genealogy site above another.
+The following are web links to Genealogy, Records and Resources pertaining to Randolph County.
+A majority of these genealogy links fall into 3 categories: Professional Sites, Personal Sites or Organization Sites.
+Some have free access some require a payment.
+This is merely a directory that has been collected or submitted.
+I do not recommend or promote one genealogy site over another.